I’ve been making my own coconut milk kefir for quite some time now.

 14+ days: Lay grains out on a cookie sheet or dehydrator sheet and dehydrate them at 36°C – 40°C (98°F-105°F) until dry.
 Store the dehydrated grains in a freezer safe bag in the freezer.

-To revive kefir grains, place in a small bowl and cover with fresh milk and 1 tsp of sugar.
-Replace the milk every 48-72 hours until the milk begins to separate into whey (a clear liquid that usually forms at the bottom of the container).
-Once you can see signs of fermentation, start a new batch using 1 tbsp of grains for every 2 cups of milk.
+- Once you can see signs of fermentation, start a new batch using one tablespoon of grains for every two cups of milk.
 Keep in mind that it may take a few weeks for the grains to regain their full strength and begin reproducing again.

-Time to make this delicious fermented drink rich in beneficial probiotics and enzymes!
+How to make a delicious fermented drink rich in beneficial probiotics and enzymes!

-- 2-4 tbsp milk kefir grains (can collect from health food store)
+- 2-4 tbsp milk kefir grains (can find them at a health food store)

 - 4 cups full-fat organic coconut milk (about 2 cans)